jebowe3/YBY-Tutorial/README.md

 ![Add Delimited Text Layer - Step 2](images/add-dlt-layer-2.png) **Figure 25**.
 Add Delimited Text Layer - Step 2.

 Third, let's make these points appear as proportional circles.
 Find the layer in the "Layers" table of contents in the lower lefthand corner and right click.
 Select "Properties" and choose "Symbology" from the options at left.
 Instead of "Single symbol", choose "Graduated".
-For "Column", choose "frequency".
+For "Column", choose "frequency" (If using a Windows PC, you will look for "Value" instead of "Column").
 For "Method", select "Size".
 Next to "Mode", choose "Natural Breaks (Jenks)" and click "Classify".
 Then, click "OK".

 ![Make Proportional Circles](images/make-prop-circles.png)
 **Figure 26**.
 Make Proportional Circles.